Urban-Meteorology-Reading/analysisToolsLUMA/README.md

 ## Information

+The functions can be used to access, analyse, check and plot LUMA observation data.

-See the [wiki](https://github.com/kitbenjamin/analysisToolsLUMA/wiki) for information on the functions available.
+See the [wiki](https://github.com/kitbenjamin/analysisToolsLUMA/wiki) for information on the package.

-The functions available are listed [here](https://github.com/kitbenjamin/analysisToolsLUMA/wiki/Functions)
+* The functions available are listed [here](https://github.com/kitbenjamin/analysisToolsLUMA/wiki/Functions)

+## Contribution

+If you have any functions that might be useful please feel free to add them to this repository.
+See [here](https://github.com/kitbenjamin/analysisToolsLUMA/wiki/Contribution) for advice on this.